Over 400 Readers Share The Sustainable Brands They Love Most

 The Good Trade editors endorse products we’ve personally researched, tested, and genuinely love.
 Learn more about our methodology and business model here.

-A few weeks ago, we reached out to our community of subscribers to The Daily Good to see how we’re all feeling about shopping in 2023, and what we’re thinking about for the holiday season.
+A few weeks ago, we reached out to our community of subscribers to The Daily Good to see how we’re all feeling about shopping in 2024, and what we’re thinking about for the holiday season.
 (How is it mid-November?)

-We believe that the most sustainable products are the ones you actually use, and are always excited to hear how you all approach sustainability in your own lives.
-It’s inspiring for our work, and for our own individual lives — we have so much to learn from one another.
+We believe that the most sustainable products are the ones you actually use, and we are always excited to hear how you all approach sustainability in your own lives.
+It’s inspiring for our work, and for our own lives — we have so much to learn from one another.

 So first, let’s dive into introductions!